meodai/color-names/README.md

 [__permissive license__](LICENSE), is __strictly__ curated, and
 [__automations__](tests/) ensure the highest quality:

+- __One archive, many uses__: The most comprehensive, in-one-place archive of digital-friendly color names for design, art, and code.
 - __No clutter__, no clones: Smart checks catch duplicates and “almost-duplicates” so the list stays clean.
 - __Names that look good__: Everything follows tight formatting rules — proper